aframevr/aframe-site/src/docs/primitives/a-curvedimage.md

 ---

-The curved image primitive wraps an entity that features the geometry component with an curved cylinder and the material component with a texture.
+The curved image primitive wraps an entity that features the geometry component with a curved cylinder and the material component with a texture.

 [View primitive definition](https://github.com/aframevr/aframe/blob/master/elements/templates/a-curvedimage.html)